swellaby/generator-swell/CONTRIBUTING.md

 **Be sure to scrub any sensetive information if you include logs**

 ## Feature requests
 Feature requests are welcome.
-We may take a request and impliment it, we may ask if you want to impliment it, amd we may reject it.
+We may take a request and implement it, we may ask if you want to impliment it, and we may reject it.
 Please first check to make sure the feature has not already been requested (or implimented).

 ## Contribution tips and guidelines